DiermeierWolfgang/BeeHiveLive/README.md

 </p>

 The only success in human history comparable to this milestone was the [Apollo 11 Mission](https://en.wikipedia.org/wiki/Apollo_11).
 Apollo 11 cost around 355 Million US-Dollar taken inflation into account.
 I got my battery level reading into Home Assistant with just a fraction of the effort or cost.
-However, I believe I might have used the same amount of coffein.
+However, I believe I might have used the same amount of caffein.

 Regarding the HX711 weight sensor it was quite simple to get it into Home Assistant, since I was able to reuse some code of other sensors to define a new zigbee end device.
 After that it was only required to add 2-3 lines of code.
 Everything else is handeled in the background by the [HX711 library](https://github.com/bogde/HX711).